dair-ai/Prompt-Engineering-Guide/guides/prompts-chatgpt.md

 )
 ```

-You can try out [this notebook](../notebooks/pe-chatgpt-intro.ipynb) to learn more about how to make calls to the ChatGPT APIs.
+You can try out [this notebook](../notebooks/pe-chatgpt-intro.ipynb) to learn more about how to make calls to the ChatGPT APIs using the `openai` library.

+You can also try out [this notebook](../notebooks/pe-chatgpt-langchain.ipynb) that provides an introduction of ChatGPT features available on the `LangChain` library.

 ---